dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 ---
 ::

 Before we can inspect or monitor anything, we first need some eBPF application running.
-The code for this lab is in `ebpf-hello-world/lab3`.
-Open the `Term 1` terminal, navigate to this directory, then build and run the eBPF application as you did in the previous tutorials.
+The code for this lab is in `ebpf-hello-world/lab3` directory.
+Open the `Term 1` terminal, navigate to this folder, then build and run the eBPF application as you did in the previous tutorials.

 ::details-box
 ---
 :summary: Forgot how to do it?
 ---

-Using `go generate` you compile the eBPF kernel program (`hello.c`) into an object file (`hello_bpf.o`) and generates a Go source file (`hello_bpf.go`) that embeds the object and provides helper functions to work with it.
+Using `go generate` you compile the eBPF kernel program (`hello.c`) into an object file (`hello_bpf.o`) and generate a Go source file (`hello_bpf.go`) that embeds the object and provides user space helper functions to work with it.
 ```bash
 go generate
 ```

-Then `go build` picks up the `main.go` and `hello_bpf.go` and builds the final eBPF application binary `lab3`
+Then `go build` picks up the `main.go` and `hello_bpf.go` and builds the final eBPF application binary `lab3`.
 ```bash
 go build
 ```